 Key takeaways

-Healthcare plays a significant role in American society.
-“It’s at the core of our daily lives,” says Rob Haworth, senior investment strategy director at U.S. Bank Wealth Management.
+The healthcare industry is one of the economy’s most prominent.
+“It’s at the core of our daily lives,” says Haworth.
 “Health is important to our quality of life.
-Companies that provide healthcare products and services are also vital to our national economy,” says Haworth.
+Companies that provide healthcare products and services are also vital to our national economy.”

 Chart showing health expenditures as a percent of GDP.

-Source: Centers for Medicare and Medicaid Services, “National Health Expenditures; Aggregate and Per Capita Amounts,” 2023.
+Source: Centers for Medicare and Medicaid Services, “National Health Expenditures; Aggregate and Per Capita Amounts,” 2023. *Projected expenditure as a percent of GDP in 2025 and 2030.

-Investment opportunities in the healthcare sector are varied.
+Investment opportunities in the healthcare sector vary.
 They range from pharmaceutical companies to medical technology firms to insurers and operators of healthcare facilities such as hospitals and senior care centers.
 “An understanding of the underlying opportunities in the sector and an active management approach can play an important role in achieving success with healthcare investments,” says Haworth.

 “An understanding of the underlying opportunities in the sector and an active management approach can play an important role in achieving success with healthcare investments,” says Rob Haworth, senior investment strategy director for U.S. Bank Wealth Management.